wpaven/alternator_export/README.md

 The use case is exporting from ScyllaDB Alternator to an S3 bucket so data can be picked up by AWS Glue or GCP Cloud Data fusion (yes, with ScyllaDB you can run DynamoDB workloads on GCP) or other tools for data analysis.

-As I've just checked it in, I'm aware it ain't pretty.
-I've got hardcoded paths and values.
-These should come from config files.
-But at the moment, I'm just becoming familiar with the AWS Dynamo SDK.
+As this is early days, I'm aware it ain't too pretty.
+At the moment, I'm just becoming familiar with the AWS Dynamo SDK.
 The SDK is version 2.
 The preferred way to grab this is using maven.

 There's a lot of documentation on using the DynamoDB SDK, but it is dated.
 Funny enough, if you see _"services.dynamodbv2"_ in the package being imported, this is the older SDK.